AriFordsham/GHCWiki/new-ghci-debugger.md

 ### Partially done

 - The delete command.
 It is fairly primitive, and probably not done in the best way.
 This will be fixed when the API is finalised.
+(EASY)

 - Look at slow behaviour of :print command on long list of chars.
 I've asked Pepe about this, he has an idea of what the problem is and will be working on a solution soon.
+(MODERATE)

 - User documentation.
 You're looking at it.
 The user manual will have to move into the main GHC docs at some point.
+(ONGOING)

 ### Tentative

 - Perhaps there are some redundant ticks we can delete, such as ones which begin at the same start position?
+(MODERATE)

 - Allow breakpoints to be enabled and disabled without deleting them, as in gdb.
+(EASY)

 - Extend breaks and step with counters, so that we stop after N hits, rather than immediately.
+(EASY/MODERATE)

 - Revert to adding tick information to the BCO directly, and remove the byte code instructions for breaks.
 I'm not sure that this is worth it.
 In some ways the implementation based on a byte code instruction is a little cleaner than adding breaks on BCOs directly.
 Though the bc instruction method may be a little slower than the other way.
+(MODERATE/DIFFICULT)

 ---